 Growing Political Awareness

 During the 1930s Robeson continued to sing in concerts and shows and appeared in a number of films, including The Emperor Jones and Sanders of the River.
 He was becoming increasingly interested in black culture and its roots in ancient African history.
-He enrolled at the School of Oriental Studies in London to study African languages.
+He enrolled at the School of Oriental and African Studies (SOAS) in London to study African languages.
 In 1934 he went to Russia and met the film maker Eisenstein and discussed working with him.
 Robeson was impressed by Russia and thought Russians treated their minorities well.
 After he appeared in the film of Show Boat, which reduced his part to that of the lazy easy-going husband of the show-boat's cook, he looked for parts which portrayed black people more positively.
 These included Song of Freedom and Jericho.

 Robeson began to be involved in politics, speaking at a number of rallies and visiting Spain, where he sang to Republican troops.
 When war broke out, he initially took the view that the leaders of the Western democracies only wanted to rid Germany of Hitler in order to join forces with the country against Russia.
 This view lost him some friends.
 When Hitler invaded the Soviet Union, Robeson's view changed and he freely gave concerts and attended rallies in support of the allies.
 However, the FBI director Edgar Hoover was suspicious of Robeson and his agents claimed he was a communist.
 They tapped his phone and bugged apartments he visited.
 In fact, Robeson was never a member of the Communist Party, although he had many friends in the organisation and shared their views.

 The peak of Robeson's career came in 1942, when he acted the part of Othello in Cambridge, Massachusetts and Princeton.
 He was the first black man to have played the part in the US and his performances were met with massive ovations.
 He also set out on the longest tour of his career so far.